QuantEcon/lecture-python.myst/_sources/svd_intro.md

 In addition to doing that, we’ll eventually use **dynamic mode decomposition** to compute a rank $ r $ approximation to $ A $, where $ r <  p $.

+**Remark:** We  described and illustrated a **reduced** singular value decomposition above, and compared it with a **full** singular value decomposition.
+In our Python code, we'll typically use  a reduced SVD.

-Next, we turn to two alternative __reduced order__ representations of our dynamic system.
+Next, we describe some alternative __reduced order__ representations of our first-order linear dynamic system.

 +++

 ## Representation 1

 We use the $p$  columns of $U$, and thus the $p$ rows of $U^T$,  to define   a $p \times 1$  vector $\tilde X_t$ as follows